 Carpentry is an obvious choice for those who are good at working with their hands and using hand and power tools.
 However, modern carpentry demands both manual skills and the ability to read drawings, sketches and plans for building information.
 Carpenters need to work accurately, be able to estimate the cost of jobs, and determine and order the materials needed for the job.
 Effective communication skills are also essential since carpenters work with other crafts, engineers, customers, and other related individuals on a daily basis.

 How can I Prepare?

-To prepare for entry into the carpenter apprenticeship program, applicants should take as many course as possible in the following areas of study: general mathematics (addition, subtraction, multiplication and division), algebra, geometry, drafting, building and construction, English composition, communication skills, and the ability to read and comprehend construction drawings.
+To prepare for entry into the carpenter apprenticeship program, applicants should take as many courses as possible in the following areas of study: general mathematics (addition, subtraction, multiplication, and division), algebra, geometry, drafting, building and construction, English composition, communication skills, and the ability to read and comprehend construction drawings.

 Ivy Tech Degree

 Associate of Applied Science from Ivy Tech Community College issued upon successful completion of apprenticeship program

 Merrillville, IN 46410